A Private, Historical and Cultural Tour of Armenia, Georgia and Azerbaijan

-Greg Tepper, Founder and President of Exeter International, will be leading this small group tour to this untouched and unique region, sharing his insight and knowledge, both historical and modern day.
+Ala Osmond, Travel Director of Exeter International, will be leading this small group tour to this untouched and unique region.

 Armenia was the first country to adopt Christianity, in the 4th century AD.
 It is this heritage which gives Armenia its distinctive character.
 The country is a tapestry of churches and monasteries, with a kaleidoscope of frescoes and murals.
 You will enjoy local hospitality, delicious national cuisine and stunning scenery.

 Tbilisi is not only the capital of Georgia, but the capital of food and wine in the entire region.
 With neoclassical and Art Nouveau architecture, stunning countryside and mountain ranges close by, this city is a revelation.